canarieids/Zeek-Ubuntu-22.04/README.md

 AF Packet allows you to control how processor cores are assigned to specific interfaces.
 This allows you to have granular controller on CPU allocation.
 In some environments, certain interfaces could require more CPU resouces.
 Optimizing core allocation can allow you to finely tune your Zeek IDS.

+After this plugin is installed, you will need to make changes to your /opt/zeek/etc/node.cfg file once again.
+These instructions also assume you completed Step 4.4.7.
+Zeek Cluster Mode and your Zeek is not running in standard mode.

 Ideally, this plugin is installed via the package manager (zkg).

 1. (Zeek) Execute the command: